Custom Items for Oculus Home

 - In the Add Custom Item dropdown, choose the custom item you want to associate with the achievement, and click Save.

-After you associate the custom item and save, the item is distributed to all users who have previously unlocked that achievement, and in future to any users who unlock the achievement.
+Note: After you associate the custom item and save, the item is distributed to all users who have previously unlocked that achievement or entitlement, and in future to any users who unlock the achievement or entitlement.